What is the common cold?

 Who is at risk for the common cold?

 Children have more colds each year than adults.
-This is because their immune system is immature.
+This is because a child's immune system is immature.
 They are also in close physical contact with other children at school or daycare.
-In fact, the average child will have between 6 to 10 colds a year.
-The average adult will get 2 to 4 colds a year, and children get even more.
+The average adult will get 2 to 3 colds a year, and children get even more.

 What are the symptoms of the common cold?